Major depressive disorder: Stigma

 Social stigma of major depression is widespread, and contact with mental health services reduces this only slightly.
-Public opinions on treatment differ markedly to those of health professionals; alternative treatments are held to be more helpful than pharmacological ones, which are viewed poorly.
+Public opinions on depression treatment vary.
+While some remain skeptical about antidepressants, recent studies show a more balanced view.
+Many patients recognize their benefits but have concerns about side effects and personality changes.
 In the UK, the Royal College of Psychiatrists and the Royal College of General Practitioners conducted a joint Five-year Defeat Depression campaign to educate and reduce stigma from 1992 to 1996; a MORI study conducted afterwards showed a small positive change in public attitudes to depression and treatment.